 AI Use Cases

-AI in Commercial Settings – AI can be used to automatically mine and analyse data which can be implemented in commercial products and services.
+AI in Commercial Settings – AI can be used to automatically mine and analyse data that can be implemented in commercial products and services.
 Machine learning algorithms combined with web scrapers can locate information automatically online, understand it and use it to guide pricing strategies, marketing campaigns and advertising.
 AI is frequently used by chatbots that have replaced human customer service agents for businesses worldwide.
 AI can also be used to measure prices and economic activity to forecast stock market trends and crashes.

 AI in Automation and Engineering – AI can go where humans can’t.
 Space exploration is a key example.
 The AEGIS system developed by NASA and currently in use by the Mars rover can intelligently discern and measure information from Mars.
 Autonomous vehicles for use here on Earth are currently being tested by Tesla and Toyota amongst other manufacturers.
 In engineering and manufacturing, AI can be used to replace human labour, e.g. by learning the most efficient way to complete a task and replicating that on an industrial scale.

 AI in Healthcare – AI can be used to calculate medical factors e.g. infection, transmission, prognosis and survival.
 It can learn from dynamic data to simulate medical scenarios, this is something we’ve seen in use lately with the coronavirus pandemic.
 AI combined with neural interfaces can provide amputees with synthetic limbs that function like the real thing or even help victims of brain injury or accident walk and talk again.

 AI in Climate, Agriculture and Environment – Similarly, AI is being used to learn from enormous historical data sets that describe the climate, weather systems and global warming to measure and predict the progress of climate change.
 AI here can be used to predict tectonic activity and adverse weather events; hurricanes, flooding, tsunamis, etc.